jazzrail/jazzrail/README.md

-- 👋 Hi, I’m @jazzrail
+- 👋 Hello, I am Alan Williams @jazzrail
-- 👀 I’m interested in Javascript Python and CSS
+- 👀 I’m interested in Javascript Python and CSS -well, anything, really.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently focusing on JavaScript.
-- 💞️ I’m looking to collaborate on community benefit and sport projects
+- 💞️ I have nay years expierience working on sports projects, and helping community groups.
-- :o) I'm a skilled project manger
+- :o) I am also a skilled project manager.
-- 📫 How to reach me jazzrail@hotmail.com
+- 📫 Reach me on: jazzrail@hotmail.com

 <!---
 jazzrail/jazzrail is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.